GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/doc/source/reference/language/async.rst

 * If the result is not a Future, the value is delivered to the await site as-is at the next scheduler step (no transient Future is allocated).
 This is what makes ``await scalar`` a valid no-op.

+The yielded value is exactly the Future's settled value - one level peeled.
+If that value is itself a Future, ``await`` does not chase it;
+a second ``await`` reaches the next level.

 ``await`` is only valid inside an async function.
 Using it in a plain function is a compile-time error.